The prevalence of dust on the exoplanet HD 189733b from Hubble and Spitzer observations: Introduction

 \subsection{The hot Jupiter HD 189733b}

 HD 189733b is a 1.15 M$_{\rm Jup}$ gas giant, orbiting its K-dwarf host star in 2.2 days.
 Due to the relatively small size of the star, a 0.77 $R_\odot$ K dwarf, the transit signal is deep (2.4\%).
 Three types of observations can be used to characterise the atmosphere of the planet: the transmission spectrum along the limb during transits, the day-side emission spectrum during secondary eclipses, and the day-night temperature contrast with the orbital phase curve.
 One atmospheric scale height projects to about 1$\times 10^{-4}$ in transmission spectroscopy.
 The secondary eclipse is 3$\times 10^{-3}$ deep at 8~\micron, and the phase curve amplitude is $1 \times 10^{-3}$ at 4 \micron.
-Data on the atmosphere of HD 189733b using these three methods have been gathered using the ACS, STS, NICMOS and WFC3 instruments on the Hubble Space Telescope (``\hst '') and the IRAC and MIPS instruments on the Spitzer Space Telescope (``\sst '')\footnote{Advanced Camera for Surveys, Near Infrared Camera and Multi Object Spectrometer, Space Telescope Imaging Spectrograph, Wide Field Camera 3, InfraRed Array Camera, Multiband Imaging Photometer for Spitzer}.
+Data on the atmosphere of HD 189733b using these three methods have been gathered using the Hubble Space Telescope (``\hst ''), the Spitzer Space Telescope (``\sst '') and large ground-based telescopes.